georgesroberto/georgesroberto/README.md

 💬 Ask or advice me on Computer Science (3rd - Year Student, TUM, Kenya)

 ## About
-A passionate software engineering student with good practicals in coursework skills in computer science.
+A passionate computer science student with good practicals in coursework skills especially in Software Engineering.
 I thrive in designing cutting-edge software solutions suited to the particular needs of both organizations and individuals.
 My area of expertise is in the design and development of efficient ansd stylish apps.
 I am committed to providing high-quality, trustworthy, and user-centric software solutions by using my expertise in many programming languages and technologies.

 ## Technologies
 <div style="display: grid; grid-template-columns: repeat(6, 1fr); grid-gap: 10px;">